maxcelant/leetcode/patterns/Dynamic Programming.md

-#### Intuition
+- Try to answer these questions
-- What is the subproblem?
+	- What could be the possible subproblem / step?
+	- How can I use that subproblem to get the final solution?
 	- Try to think creatively here because the subproblem isn't always obvious.
-	- Think in terms of, "What is a smaller solution of the problem look like?
-What changes?"
+	- What is a smaller solution of the problem look like?
+What changes?
 	- What is the base case for the problem?
 	- Is there any sort of initialization I need to perform on the DP table?
-- How can I use that subproblem to get the final solution?
 - In iterative solutions, we typically want to get `N+1` locations and set the `0-th` position to a default—this is the placeholder for empty sets which are typically "true"/the equivalent for a given problem.

-#### Advice
 - Usually the return type is equal to the type of DP table you need to create.
+- A top-down solution is the recursive case, where you start at `dfs(N)` and drill down.
+- A bottom-up solution is the iterative case, where you start with `i = 0` and work your way up.
 - In scenarios where you have two values you are keeping track of—one that is `N-1` and the other that is `N-2`, I think naming them `prev` and `prevprev` is a clear approach.
 	- **Examples:**
 		- [[Climbing Stairs]]